Interpretable Self-Supervised Learning via Representer Landmarks and Nystr\"om Approximation: Computational Resources

 \section{Computational Resources}

 The experiments are conducted on a high-performance computing (HPC) cluster equipped with NVIDIA H100 and A100 GPUs.
 For training, we primarily use a single NVIDIA H100 GPU.
 Depending on the model size, we employed up to four GPUs to compute the eNTKs in parallel.
-For example, computing the eNTK for ResNet34 on CIFAR-10 using four GPUs takes less than 2 hours.
+For example, computing the eNTK for ResNet-18 on CIFAR-10 using 2 GPUs takes less than 1 hour.

-\paragraph{LLM Usage} In this paper, LLMs are used to refine the writing, improve the clarity of plots, and provide suggestions on hyperparameter ranges.
-They also assisted with debugging the code and in searching for some of the related works and references, although all suggestions were carefully verified by the authors.
+\paragraph{LLM Usage.} In this paper, LLMs are used to assist with writing refinement, code debugging, and the search for related work and references.
+All generated suggestions and outputs are carefully reviewed and verified by the authors.